| "The

 gold fields of California as soon as they could work off their indentures.

 By 1851 over 25,000 Chinese had arrived in California.
+The success

 of Chinese miners also earned the envy of American and European miners.